MicrosoftDocs/architecture-center/docs/example-scenario/iot/application-stamps-content.md

-This article discusses a *deployment stamping* strategy for adding connected devices to an internet of things (IoT) solution.
+This article discusses a *deployment stamping* strategy for managing and adding connected devices in an internet of things (IoT) solution.
 The article also describes in detail how to move IoT devices and applications between deployment stamps.

 The deployment stamping strategy for IoT solutions is based on the [Deployment Stamp](../../patterns/deployment-stamp.md) design pattern.
-Deployment stamps are units composed of heterogenous components that support a defined device p.
+Deployment stamps are units composed of heterogenous components that support a defined device population.
 Deployment stamping scales up numbers of connected IoT devices by replicating stamps, rather than independently scaling up different parts of the solution.

 Deployment stamping lets you: